 The researchers also drew a link between poverty and flood protection systems.
 If there is not serious mitigation, they feel that the ongoing impacts of climate change will continue to “perpetuate inequalities in urban environments.
 Unprotected regions, typically inhabited by lower-income populations, face higher risks of flooding and associated impacts.
 This disparity creates a poverty trap, where those in unprotected areas are more susceptible to flood-related disasters, leading to repeated losses and hindered economic progress.
 Addressing these issues requires a comprehensive approach to urban planning and flood management that prioritises equitable protection and development.”

-People who have lost homes will need temporary shelter and assistance rebuilding their homes.
-Funders can assist by providing support to address needs in temporary living situations and then rebuilding homes.
-Ideally, housing stock should be rebuilt in a more flood-resilient manner by improving the quality of construction and investing in flood-resistant repair techniques.
+People who lost their homes will need assistance rebuilding their homes.
+Ideally, funders can assist by rebuilding housing stock in a more flood-resilient manner by improving the quality of construction and investing in flood-resistant repair techniques.

 Agricultural impacts

-The corn and soy harvests were disrupted, and many fields of rice and other grains were underwater, meaning Brazil will likely need to import rice to stabilize supplies.
+The corn and soy harvests were disrupted, and many fields of rice and other grains were underwater.
 Livestock were killed, and work at meat production plants stopped because of flooding.

-Many grain silos flooded and water sat there for weeks.
-While the Rio Grande Port is operating normally, grain deliveries have been disrupted due to rail disruptions and flooded roads, diverting trucks for hundreds of miles.
+Many grain silos flooded, and water sat there for weeks.
+Grain deliveries were disrupted due to rail disruptions and flooded roads, diverting trucks for hundreds of miles.
 The port is a major hub for grain exports.

-Brazil’s National Confederation of Municipalities estimates agriculture and livestock losses of more than $245 million.
+Brazil’s National Confederation of Municipalities estimates more than $245 million in agriculture and livestock losses.
 The state is one of the major agricultural-producing states in Brazil – about 12.6% of the country’s agricultural GDP – including 70% of Brazil’s rice.

-Conversely, the livestock and agricultural sectors make up about 17% of the state’s GDP.
+Conversely, the livestock and agricultural sectors comprise about 17% of the state’s GDP.
 Major crops include “soybean, rice, wheat, corn, dairy, animal protein and animal feed, fruits, and vegetables.
 As an impact, the Brazilian bank Bradesco forecasts a 3.5 percent recession in Brazil’s agricultural sector in 2024.”

-Immediate needs will include protection, emergency shelter, food and non-food items, emergency health care, agricultural support, and water, sanitation and hygiene (WASH).
+Immediate needs included protection, emergency shelter, food and non-food items, emergency health care, agricultural support, and water, sanitation and hygiene (WASH).

 Cash assistance